 The colon and rectal surgery residency program at the Lahey Hospital & Medical Center provides a dynamic educational experience for the resident.
 The duration of the residency is 12 months.

 The faculty in the Department of Colon and Rectal Surgery comprises the largest group of colon and rectal surgeons in New England.
-There are currently seven full-time faculty in the department.
+There are currently eight full-time faculty in the department.
 We are dedicated to excellence in clinical care, research and education of colon and rectal residents, general surgery residents and medical students.
 The faculty have made a commitment to work together closely to support a colon and rectal surgery residency program, and foster clinical and academic excellence.

 The faculty provides supervision of the resident at all times in all settings, including the outpatient office, the operating room, the endoscopy laboratory, and the inpatient wards.
 There is protected time for didactic conferences specifically tailored to the education of the residents, which include core curriculum lectures, case management teleconference with other sites, morbidity and mortality conferences, research meetings, inflammatory bowel disease conference, colorectal cancer case management conference, grand rounds, visiting professor conferences, and journal club.